 Highlights: Surviving 48 hours on the road, Airport Lounges, QANTAS business class fun and pyjamas

 A very long 2 days with 4 flights, 4 airlines, 5 countries and over 8,800 miles to get to Reykjavik, Iceland from Bangkok going via Singapore, Frankfurt and finally London.
-I managed to survive the trip relatively okay, helped by 3 of the flights being in business class and having access to 3 airline lounges during this ‘challenge’.
-Most importantly my bag made it as well 🙂
+I somehow managed to survive the trip relatively okay, helped by 3 of the flights being in business class and having access to 3 airline lounges during this transportation ‘challenge’.
+Most importantly my bag made it to the final destination as well 🙂

 1. Bangkok, Thailand

-The transfer company hadn’t confirm my pick up time so I got up early and called then the second there office opened at 6.00 am.
+The transfer company hadn’t confirm my pick up time so I got up early and called then the moment their office opened at 6.00 am.
 Pick up turned out to be 7.20 am giving me time to enjoy buffet breakfast.
-Transfer went fine and I was at the airport about 3.5 hours before Cathay Pacific flight.
+The transfer went fine and I was at the airport about 3.5 hours before my first Cathay Pacific flight.

-Their lounge was fine but a little basic.
-I choose a window seat for this flight since it was only 2 and a bit hours long.
-Cathay staff were amazing once service began.
-Drinks and lots of food, they never stopped coming in the business class section.
+The Cathay Pacific Bangkok Lounge was fine if a little basic.
+I choose a window seat for this flight since it was only just over 2 hours long.
+Cathay staff were amazing once the service began.
+Drinks and lots of food, they never stopped coming into the business class section looking to help.

 3. Frankfurt, Germany

 We landed on time around 6 am local time.
-I had to enter the EU here since my bag had to be collected and rechecked to London.
-I officially entered the EU around 6.35 am and officially left around 7.15 am, I have passport stamps to prove this short stay.
+I had to enter the EU here so my bag had to be collected and then rechecked for the ‘internal’ European flight to London.

 4. London, England

-Again I had to go landslide, i.e.center the country to collect my bag and then recheck into my flight.
-I put on my UK entry I’d be here for 6 hours with no address.
-Border control wanted to know what I could possibly see in Iceland – Northern lights hopefully.
-I change terminals from 5 to 1 and had to wait over and hour for Icelandair check in to open.
-Sitting on the cold hard floor (all of the few seats were taken).
+Again I had to go landslide to collect my bag and then recheck into my flight.
+Border control wanted to know what I could possibly see in Iceland – I responded hopefully the Northern lights.
+I then changed terminals and had to wait over an hour for the Icelandair airline check in to open with only the cold hard floor (all of the few seats were taken).

-I had no privileges with this airline and no lounge access so I killed the few hours before the flight walking around and watching TV shows on the iPad.
-Flight board at 9.10 pm local time.
-Flight was 3 hours but I had my eyes closed for almost all of it.
+Since I had no privileges with this airline and no lounge access I killed the few hours before the flight just walking around the terminal and watching TV shows on the iPad.
+The flight boarded at 9.10 pm local time and took around 3 hours but I had my eyes closed for almost all of it.